Zen Studies Society

 Typical schedule (subject to change):

-9:00 Doors open, check in
+9:00 Doors open, check-in, find robes

-10:00 Choka (morning chanting service), short break
+10:00 Choka (morning chanting service)

 Noon Zazen, kinhin, zazen